Skip to main content

 End-to-end SDK generation and publishing with GitHub Actions

-This tutorial shows you how to use GitHub Actions with liblab to automate the SDK generation and publishing process.
-It'll take you from an API spec file all the way to an SDK published to the relevant public package manager, such as npm, PyPI, NuGet, or Go Packages.
+This tutorial shows you how to use GitHub Actions with liblab to automate the SDK generation and publishing process for an existing project.
+You'll learn how to configure CI/CD workflows that automatically generate and release SDKs to public package managers like npm, PyPI, NuGet, Maven, Go Packages, and Packagist.

 Ensure that you: